-Under the option agreement, the Company is conducting, at its expense, a Phase 2b trial of TRV027 in acute heart failure, or AHF.
-Actavis may exercise its option during the pendency of the Phase 2b clinical trial or during a specified time period after the Company delivers the data from the Phase 2b clinical trial to Actavis.
+2013 option agreement.
+Allergan may exercise its option during the pendency of the Phase 2b clinical trial or during a specified time period after the Company delivers the data from the Phase 2b clinical trial to Allergan.
 During the option period, the Company is not permitted to negotiate for or enter into any agreement with a third party for the development and commercialization of TRV027 and its related compounds.
-Under specified circumstances linked to adverse changes in the market or related to the results from the Phase 2b trial of TRV027, Actavis has the right to renegotiate the terms of the license agreement.
-If Actavis accreases such right, the Company will be obligated to negotiate in good faith with Actavis for a period of time the terms of any new arrangement.
-If the Company and Actavis are unable to agree on the terms of any new arrangement, then the option agreement will terminate and for a specified period of time thereafter the Company may not offer a license to any third party on terms better than those last proposed by either the Company or Actavis during the negotiations.
+Under specified circumstances linked to adverse changes in the market or related to the results from the Phase 2b trial of TRV027, Allergan has the right to renegotiate the terms of the license agreement.
+If Allergan exercises such right, the Company will be obligated to negotiate in good faith with Allergan for a period of time the terms of any new arrangement.
+If the Company and Allergan are unable to agree on the terms of any new arrangement will terminate and for a specified period of time thereafter the Company may not offer a license to any third party on terms better than those last proposed by either the Company or Allergan during the negotiations.

-If Actavis does not exercise its option during the specified period, the option will expire and the license agreement will not become effective.
+If Allergan does not exercise its option during the specified period, the option will expire and the license agreement will not become effective.
 In that case, the Company would be free to enter into a collaboration arrangement with another party for the development and commercialization of TRV027 or to pursue development and commercialization on its own.
-The Company received no consideration upon the grant of the option to Actavis.
-If Actavis exercises the option, the Company would receive a \$65 million option exercise fee and could potentiall receive up to \$365 million depending upon the achievement of future development and commercial milestones.
-The Company also could receive tiered royalties between 10% and 20% on net sales of licensed products worldwide, with the royalty rates on net sales of licensed products in the United States being somewhat higher than the royalty rates on net sales of licensed products outside the United States.
-The term of the royalty on sales of TRV027 for a given country would extend until the latest to occur of (i) 10 years from first commercial sale of TRV027 in that country, (ii) the expiration of the last to expire patent claiming TRV027 that is sufficient to block the entrace of a generic version of the product, or (iii) the expiration of any period of exclusivity granted by applicable law or any regulatory authority in such country that confers exclusive marketing rights on the product.
+The Company received no consideration upon the grant of the option to Allergan.
+If Allergan exercises the option, the Company would receive a \$65.0 million option exercise fee and could potentially receive up to an additional \$365.0 million depending upon the achievement of future development and commercial milestones.
+The Company also could receive tiered royalties between 10% and 20% on net sales of licensed products worldwide, with the royalty rates on net sales of licensed products outside the United States.
+The term of the royalty on sales of TRV027 for a given country would extend until the latest to occur of (i) 10 years from first commercial sale of TRV027 in that country, (ii) the expiration of the last to expire patent claiming TRV027 that is sufficient to block the entrance of a generic version of the product, or (iii) the expiration of any period of exclusivity granted by applicable law or any regulatory authority in such country that confers exclusive marketing rights on the product.